Jumping for diffusion in random metastable systems: The open system

-\end{lemma} \begin{proof} As in \cite[Lemma 5.5]{gtp_met}, one can follow a similar argument to that of Lemma 3.14 in \cite{BS_rand} replacing the assumption of finite $\Omega$ with \hyperref[list:P1]{\textbf{(P1)}}, ensuring $\omega\mapsto T_\omega^\varepsilon$ is finite.
+\end{lemma} \begin{proof} As in \cite[Lemma 5.5]{gtp_met}, one can follow \jp{the same} argument \jpt{as} that of Lemma 3.14 in \cite{BS_rand} \jp{by keeping track of the randomness}, and replacing the assumption of finite $\Omega$ with \hyperref[list:P1]{\textbf{(P1)}}, ensuring $\omega\mapsto T_\omega^\varepsilon$ is finite.
 The techniques used in \cite[Lemma 3.14]{BS_rand} involve controlling the so-called regular and saltus parts of the invariant density for the annealed closed operator.
 Upon close inspection of the proofs, given \lem{lem:ULY_open}, such techniques can be used to provide the same control of the regular and saltus parts of the function spanning the leading Oseledets space of $\mathcal{L}_{j,\omega}^\varepsilon$.
 In turn, by a similar argument to that made in \cite[Lemma 3.14]{BS_rand}, the result follows. \end{proof} To conclude, we provide a first order approximation for the leading Lyapunov multipliers $\lambda_{j,\omega}^\varepsilon$ from \lem{lem:crim_open}(a).
 This result relies on the sequential perturbation theorem \cite[ Theorem 2.1.2]{thermoformalism}. \begin{remark} We note that the conditions of \cite[Theorem 2.1.2]{thermoformalism} are required to hold for each $\omega\in\Omega$. \Change{In our setting, we find that such conditions hold uniformly over $\omega\in\Omega$ away from a $\mathbb{P}$-null set.
-Upon close inspection of the proof of \cite[Theorem 2.1.2]{thermoformalism}, a uniform over $\omega\in\Omega$ away from a $\mathbb{P}$-null set analogue of \cite[Theorem 2.1.2]{thermoformalism} holds.} \end{remark} \begin{lemma} In the setting of \thrm{thrm:openopprop}, for $\mathbb{P}$-a.e. $\omega\in \Omega$ and $\varepsilon\geq 0$ there exists $a,M>0$ such that
+Upon close inspection of the proof of \cite[Theorem 2.1.2]{thermoformalism}, a uniform over $\omega\in\Omega$ away from a $\mathbb{P}$-null set analogue of \cite[Theorem 2.1.2]{thermoformalism} holds.} \end{remark} \begin{lemma} In the setting of \thrm{thrm:openopprop}, for $\mathbb{P}$-a.e. $\omega\in \Omega$ there exists $a,M>0$ such that \jp{for $\varepsilon>0$ sufficiently small}